Classics

 This area of study is administered by the Department of Classics and Italian.
 Classics faculty include:

-Geoffrey Sumi, Professor of Classics, Teaching Fall Only
+Bruce Arnold, Associate Professor of Classics, Teaching Fall Only

-Catherine Baker, Visiting Lecturer in Classics
+Catherine Baker, Visiting Assistant Professor of Classics

 Requirements for the Major